 AMERICA’S CULTURE Its Origins and Enemies, A Synopsis

-John Harmon McElroy’s new work, AMERICA’S CULTURE Its Origins and Enemies, A Synopsis, explains what has made America so exceptional; how the beliefs that Americans have historically lived by are being degraded; and why the U.S. government is thumbing its nose at the U.S. Constitution and running up a debt which will destroy America if the spending is not curbed.
+John Harmon McElroy’s book AMERICA’S CULTURE Its Origins and Enemies, A Synopsis, explains what has made America so exceptional; how the beliefs that Americans have historically lived by are being degraded; and why the U.S. government is thumbing its nose at the U.S. Constitution and running up a debt which will destroy America if the spending is not curbed.
 Why America can be saved from further cultural degradation is also discussed in this celebration of America’s greatness.

 American Beliefs: What Keeps a Big Country and a Diverse People United